SEN Information Report for John of Gaunt Infant and Nursery School (Part of the Aylsham Cluster Trust)

 Have your say

-John of Gaunt Infant and Nursery School is a foundation school.
+John of Gaunt Infant and Nursery School is a part of the Aylsham Learning Federation.
 We can shape and develop provision for all of our learners ensuring achievement for all.
 This SEN report declares our annual offer to learners with SEN but to be effective it needs the views of all parents/carers, learners, governors and staff.
-So please engage with our annual process to ‘assess plan, do and review’ provision for SEND.
+So please engage with our annual process to ‘assess plan, do and review’ provision for SEN.